The Notion page has research directions to explore in more detail, with many good papers.

 - NeurIPS Meetup: User

-raised an issue with fine-tuning a model usingautotrain_advanced
+@vishyouluckraised an issue with fine-tuning a model usingautotrain_advanced, suspecting a problem with thetrain.csvfile. - VSCode Plugins:

 ā· #today-im-learning (6 messages):